noahehall/multicloud/providers/aws/services/database/neptune.md

   - cluster: connects to the current primary database instance for the database cluster.
   - reader: connects to one of the available Neptune replicas.
 Each replica has its own endpoint
   - instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate
+- availability:
+  - failing db nodes auto detected and replaced
+  - failing db processes auto detected and recycled
+  - replicas auto promoted to primary during failover
+  - customer-specific failover order
+- performance
+  - scale out read traffic across read replicas
+  - reader endpoint balances connections across read replicas

+### Graph Data Models

+- each model has its own query language

+#### Property Graph

+- Apache tinkerpop
+- gremlin traversal language

+#### Resource Description Framework (RDF)

+- w3c standard
+- SPARQL query language

 ### security

+- network isolation via VPC
+- control ingress via security groups

 ### encryption

-- data at rest in the database is encrypted using the industry standard AES-256
+- data at rest in the database is encrypted using industry standard AES-256 KMS
-- Keys can also be used, which are managed through AWS Key Management Service (AWS KMS).
+  - Keys can also be used, which are managed through KMS

 ## considerations